adrickpedson/DNS-Recon-Script/README.md

 # Dns-Reconnaissance

-A simple shell script to collect DNS informations of a domain created as a part of learning shell scripting
+A simple shell script to collect DNS records of a domain created as a part of learning shell scripting

 ## Current features
   ```sh